adhikariravi/AayulogicDevelopment/README.md

 ### Description of the Program

+The program was developed using python v3.6.3
-The program allows the manipulation of data in Userinfo table.
+Please refer to the python version with `root@system ~# python --version` The program allows the manipulation of data in Userinfo table.
 The table contains the following structure:

 |id| name| phone| email| bio| dob| gender| address| lat| long| image| hyperlink|